 - Scale the truck and adjust accordingly.

 - Do not slide and adjust on the scale plate.
-Pull away and make adjustments and then rescale.
+Pull away from the scale plate and make adjustments, then rescale.

 - When scaling, we like to load the steering axle and tandem trailer axles to maximum when possible, leaving some room for extra wt. on the drives, to allow for the weight of taking on fuel.